raptorjs/view-engine/README.md

 * One or more of the following rendering methods:
     - `callback(loadedTemplate, templateData, callback)`
     - `stream(loadedTemplate, templateData) : <Stream>`
-    - `context(loadedTemplate, templateData, context)`
+    - `out(loadedTemplate, templateData, out)`

 Rendering methods that are not implemented will automatically be filled in by the `view-engine` module using one of the implemented methods.
 The `load(path)` method is optional, but if implemented it should return a loaded template that will be passed as the first argument to any of the rendering methods.
-If a `load(path)` method is not provided then the input path will be passed to the rendering methods.
+If a `load(path)` method is not provided then the data path will be passed to the rendering methods.

 Example implementation for the [jade](https://github.com/visionmedia/jade) templating language:
 ```javascript